ulp16/FRE-ady/README.md

 # FRE-ady
-Implementation of the Flesch Reading Ease formula for Adyghe.
-It also provides implementation for English for comparison purpose.
+Updated version of the implementation of the Flesch Reading Ease formula for Adyghe.
+In addition, it provides implementation for English for comparison purpose.
+Latest changes concert coefficients and constant.

 **USAGE:**
 1) Recommended Python version is up to 3.9 (no higher).